Prince-projects/OldSchoolAccountTrainer/README.md

 # OldSchoolAccountTrainer
-An AIO script for Dreambot.
+**OUTDATED PROJECT - KEEPING AROUND FOR NOSTALGIA AND PROGRESS RECORDING** An AIO script for Dreambot.
 Created with the end goal of being capable of training a fresh f2p account to max given enough time.